one-among-us/data/people/yumao/page.en.md

 She also found some ways which could resolve her difficulties to take her mind off.

 During the latter time in Haohaizi, those around her helped her a lot, her friends accompanied her, and some people delivered things from the outside.
 Some friendly drillmasters would take her out to play, or bought things to her.
-This might make her happier.
+This might have made her happier.

 On 1st September 2019, Neko left Haohaizi, and started her new life after a period of time.